Bus Travel in New Zealand

 Expect a more structured tour than what you get on the hop-on hop-off bus.
 Driver guides will tell you fun facts about each area you drive through on the tour while stopping off for activities along the way.
 There are extra activities to purchase, which can be booked on the road by your driver-guide.

 Companies that offer this experience are Flying Kiwi, Headfirst Travel, Haka Tours, Contiki, G Adventures, Topdeck, Kiwi Experience, Inspiring Journeys, ATT Kings, Luxury Gold and more!
-Check the whole New Zealand bus tour offering on Tour Radar.
+Check the whole New Zealand bus tour offering on Tour Radar or The Best National Coach Tours in New Zealand.

 More Ways to Travel New Zealand